shivanagendrakakumanu/Simple-DevOps-Project/3kubernete/kubernetes_setup_using_eksctl.md

    ```

 1. Deploying Nginx Container
    a.
-First create a deployment in which we will create two replicas(pods) to make sure it is avalible all the time.
+First create a deployment in which we will create two replicas(pods) to make sure it is available all the time.
    b.
-To access application create a servive by using expose cmd.
+To access application publicly create a servive by using `expose` cmd.
    c.
-Throuh the service we can access and type we are using is ELB in front of those 2 containers and allow us to publicly access them.
+Through the service we can access and this will create an ELB in front of those 2 containers
     ```sh
       kubectl create deployment  demo-nginx --image=nginx --replicas=2 --port=80
-    # kubectl deployment regapp --image=valaxy/regapp --replicas=2 --port=8080
+      kubectl expose deployment demo-ngnix --port=80 --type=LoadBalancer

-    kubectl get deployment # gives list of deployments kubectl get replicaset # gives number of replicaset kubectl get pod kubectl get all
+      kubectl get deployment # gives list of deployments kubectl get replicaset # gives number of replicaset kubectl get pod
+      kubectl get all

       kubectl expose deployment demo-nginx --port=80 --type=LoadBalancer
       # kubectl expose deployment regapp --port=8080 --type=LoadBalancer
       kubectl get services -o wide
       kubectl get all

+      kubectl delete pod demo-nginx
-   kubectl delete deployment demo-nginx kubectl delete service/demo-nginx
+      kubectl delete deployment demo-nginx
+      kubectl delete service/demo-nginx
    ```

 1. We should use manifest files whenever create kube containers